tsingson/xudp/ident/README.md

 This package adds a peer identification layer on top of a basic xudp.Connection.
 It embeds a 32 byte SHA256 hash of the peer's local IP and port into each packet.
-This allows us to accurately identify multiple peers sending data from the same NAT router/firewall.
+Combined with the peer's public IP address, this allows us to accurately identify multiple peers sending data from the same NAT router/firewall.

+Getting to the unique peer id can be done through the endpoint returned by `Connection.Recv()`.

+	endpoint, payload, err := conn.Recv()

+	...

+	peerId := endpoint.String()

 ### Usage